90t/book-club/README.md

 ## My Application looks amazingly responsive across al screnn sizes this is maonly down to the flask framework & FlaskBootStrap

-## Bugs

-### Email
-### Translations
-### Notifications

-## Please edit configuration/connection/logging settings in '/home/ubuntu/workspace/migrations/alembic.ini'

-If this section grows too long, you may want to split it off into a separate file and link to it from here.

 ## Deployment